gt-crnch-rg/read-the-docs/docs/networking/bluefield-dpu.rst

 BUGS / Feature Requests
 -----------------------
-- Some cards are likely to move hosts as we reimage machines to better support running DPUs.
+- We are planning to install additional BF3 DPUs into the dash nodes as they become available.

 System Specifications
 =====================